 SETI@home data comes from the same piggyback receiver that SERENDIP uses at the Arecibo radio telescope.
-Whereas SERENDIP analyzes this data primarily using a special-purpose spectrum analyzer and supercomputer located at the telescope, SETI@home records the data, and then distributes the data through the internet to hundreds of thousands of personal computers.
+Whereas SERENDIP analyzes this data primarily using a special-purpose spectrum analyser and supercomputer located at the telescope, SETI@home records the data, and then distributes the data through the internet to hundreds of thousands of personal computers.
 This approach provides a tremendous amount of computing power but limits the amount of data that can be handled.
-Hence SETI@home covers a relatively narrow frequency range (2.5 MHz) but searches for a wider range of signal types, and with improved sensitivity?,?.
+Hence SETI@home covers a relatively narrow frequency range (2.5 MHz) but searches for a wider range of signal types, and with improved sensitivity^{1,11}.

 SETI@home was launched on May 17, 1999.
-SETI@home observations span a total of roughly four years, during which most of the sky is observed three times.
-In its 4.5 years of operation, SETI@home has attracted 5 million participants.
-Together the participants have contributed over a million years of computer time, making SETI@home the largest computation ever performed (a total of $2 \cdot 10^{21}$ floating point operations to date).
-SETI@home is also the largest supercomputer on our planet, currently averaging 69 Teraflops per second.
+SETI@home observations will span a total of roughly three years, during which most of the sky will be observed three times.
+In its 1.75 years of operation, SETI@home has attracted 2.5 million participants.
+Together the participants have contributed over 500,000 years of computer time, making SETI@home the largest computation ever performed (a total of $6 \cdot 10^{20}$ floating point operations to date).
+SETI@home is also the largest supercomputer on our planet, currently averaging 20 Teraflops.
 Users are located in 226 countries, and about 50% of the users are from outside the U.S.